2006 Shree Air Mil Mi-8 crash: Incident

 The helicopter took off at 10:45 NPT on 23 September 2006.
 Shortly afterwards, the helicopter was declared missing.
 Two days later, the wreckage of the helicopter was found south-west of Ghunsa.
 Bad weather was assumed to have caused the crash at the beginning.

 Investigation

 The final report on the accident the committee of the Civil Aviation Authority of Nepal stated that the pilots entering cloudy areas in unfamiliar terrain as well as bad crew resource management were the main causes of the accident.
-It furthermore criticized the operating airline, Shree Air, on their training proceedings.
+It furthermore criticized the operating airline, Shree Air, on its training procedures.

 Aftermath

 The memorial to the victims in Taplejung.

 A day of mourning was observed throughout Nepal and schools and public offices were closed on 27 September 2006.